flucoma/flucoma-docs/doc/SineFeature.rst

    This process is tracking peaks in the spectrum, then estimating an interpolated frequency and amplitude of that peak in relation to its spectral context.
 It is the first part of the process used by :fluid-obj:`Sines`.

 :process: The audio rate version of the object.
-:output: An array of two control streams: [0] is the interpolated frequency of the peaks extracted in Hz, [1] is their respective magnitudes in dB.
+:output: An array of two control streams: [0] is the interpolated frequency of the peaks extracted in Hz or MIDI, [1] is their respective magnitudes in amp or dB.
 The latency between the input and the output is windowSize samples.

 :control in: